 Is it edema when you roll down your tight socks and see that big indent in your leg?

-“I have a memory of my grandmother, who used an elastic band to hold up her stockings,” begins Marc I. Leavey, MD, a primary care physician with 40-plus years of experience, and who has a blog, STRING OF MEDICAL PEARLS.
+“I have a memory of my grandmother, who used an elastic band to hold up her stockings,” begins Marc I. Leavey, MD, a primary care physician with 40-plus years of experience.

 “At the end of the day, when she would roll them down, there was a clear groove in her leg above slightly swollen calves.